 - DO NOT place trees or any materials in hallways, stairways, on in front of doors.

-- DO NOT use straw, straw bales, or corn fodder in any University facility.
+- DO NOT use straw, straw bales, hay, corn fodder or any other type of natural vegetation in any University facility for decorations.

 - DO NOT use cotton batting, flock or paper unless the materials have been treated and listed as fire resistant.

 - DO follow University Guidelines for use of extension cords.
-Do connect multiple extension cords together that will overload an outlet.
+DO NOT connect multiple extension cords together that will overload an outlet.

 - DO carefully inspect any electrical decorations having pinched, frayed, or exposed metal parts.
 Dispose all defective electrical equipment immediately.
 Avoid laying electrical wires on floor surfaces to avoid incidents of electric shock.